suxuekun/libpyiotcloud/README.md

 Popular cloud platforms such as Amazon Web Services, Google Cloud Platform and Microsoft Azure provide their IoT platforms, namely, [AWS IoT Core](https://aws.amazon.com/iot/), [GCP IoT Core](https://cloud.google.com/iot-core/) or [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/).
 There are also dedicated IoT providers such as [Adafruit.IO](https://io.adafruit.com/), [Ubidots](https://ubidots.com/) and [ThingSpeak](https://thingspeak.com/).
 These IoT platforms are good (in fact, I have tested it with FT900 - refer to [ft90x_iot_aws_gcp_azure](https://github.com/richmondu/FT900/tree/master/IoT/ft90x_iot_aws_gcp_azure).
-But the IoT platforms are limited in that they are focused on sensor data dashboarding.
+But these IoT platforms are limited in that they are focused on sensor data dashboarding.
-It requires device to frequently send sensor data in order to generate graphs.
+This requires device to frequently send sensor data in order to generate graphs.
 It lacks support for providing features to remotely access and control memory-constrained microcontrollers.

 ### Architecture

-we can create our own 'server-based' IoT cloud platform solutions using Flask, GUnicorn, Nginx, RabbitMQ and MongoDB.
+This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ and MongoDB.
-This server-based IoT solution architecture can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
+It can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.

 - Nginx web server - https://www.nginx.com/
 - GUnicorn WSGI server - https://gunicorn.org/